srazasuper/signavio/README.md

 app2 consumes the output of app1 and reverse the String values of the key.

 To Dockorise the apps.
-sudo ocker build -t app1:latest app1/.
+sudo docker build -t app1:latest app1/.
 sudo docker build -t app2:latest /.

 At this point we have build our image.